Aliases for EDN1 Gene

 EDN1 (Endothelin 1) is a Protein Coding gene.
 Diseases associated with EDN1 include Question Mark Ears, Isolated and Auriculocondylar Syndrome 3.
-Among its related pathways are Prostaglandin Synthesis and Regulation and Physiological and Pathological Hypertrophy of the Heart.
+Among its related pathways are HIF1Alpha Pathway and Melatonin metabolism and effects.
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding and hormone activity.
 An important paralog of this gene is EDN2.

 UniProtKB/Swiss-Prot Summary for EDN1 Gene